 Providers must verbally review and discuss the documents requiring recipient signature (e.g. treatment plan, informed consent, confidentiality agreement) with the recipient/recipient's family during the telemedicine/telehealth visit.
 The provider will be required to indicate the recipient/recipient's family participation, if appropriate, as well as their agreement.
-The provider shall document as such on the signature line of the document (e.g. treatment plan) and in the corresponding progress note (if applicable) that includes the date and time of the meeting.
-When possible (i.e. at the next in person treatment planning meeting), providers should have the recipients sign all documents that had verbal agreements.
+The provider shall document as such on the signature line and in the corresponding progress note, if applicable, that includes the date and time of the meeting.
+When possible (i.e. at the next inperson treatment planning meeting), providers should have the recipients sign all documents that had verbal agreements.